Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Rank-constrained SDP and quantum entanglement

 Hereafter, without ambiguity, we will also use $P_N^+$ to denote the corresponding symmetric subspace.
 For example, a state $\Phi_{AB\cdots Z}$ is within the symmetric space, i.e., $\Phi_{AB\cdots Z}=\sum_ip_i\ket{\Psi_i}\bra{\Psi_i}$ for $\ket{\Psi_i}\in P_N^+$, if and only if $P_N^+\Phi_{AB\cdots Z}P_N^+=\Phi_{AB\cdots Z}$.

 Now we are ready to state the complete hierarchy for rank-constrained optimization; see Appendix~\ref{app:symExtOpt} for the proof. \begin{theorem} For $\dF=\dC$, let $\xi$ be the solution of the rank-constrained SDP in Eq.~\eqref{eq:SDPRank}.
-Then, for any $N$, $\xi$ is upper bounded by the solution $\xi_N$ of the following SDP hierarchy
+Then, for any $N$, $\xi$ is upper bounded by the solution $\xi_N$ of the SDP hierarchy

-Furthermore, the SDP hierarchy is complete in the sense that $\xi_{N+1}\le\xi_N$ and $\lim_{N\to+\infty}\xi_N=\xi$. \end{theorem} In addition, any criterion for full separability can be added to the optimization in Eq.~\eqref{eq:symExtOpt}, which can give a better upper bound for the optimization in Eq.~\eqref{eq:SDPRank}.
+Furthermore, the SDP hierarchy is complete in the sense that $\xi_{N+1}\le\xi_N$ and $\lim_{N\to+\infty}\xi_N=\xi$. \end{theorem} In addition, any criterion for the full separability of $\Phi_{AB\cdots Z}$ can be added to the optimization in Eq.~\eqref{eq:symExtOpt}, which can give a better upper bound for the optimization in Eq.~\eqref{eq:SDPRank}.
 For example, the PPT criterion, more precisely, PPT with respect to all bipartitions, can also be added as additional constraints, which can give better upper bounds $\xi_N^T$, i.e., $\xi\le\xi_{N+1}^T\le\xi_N^T\le\xi_N$ and $\lim_{N\to+\infty}\xi_N^T=\xi$.
 Furthermore, it is sometimes convenient to denote the solution of the SDP by relaxing the rank constraint in Eq.~\eqref{eq:SDPRank} as $\xi_1$, then we have $\xi_2\le \xi_1$.

 Let us estimate the complexity of the SDP hierarchy in Theorem~\ref{thm:symExtOpt}.
-For the $N$-th level of the hierarchy, the dimension of the matrix reads $\dim(\cH^{\otimes N})=(nk)^N$, which can be further reduced by taking advantage of the symmetric subspace
+For the $N$-th level of the hierarchy, the dimension of the matrix reads $\dim(\cH^{\otimes N})=(nk)^N$, but it can be further reduced by taking advantage of the fact that $\Phi_{AB\cdots Z}$ is within the symmetric subspace, which has the dimension

-By noticing that $k\le n$, Eq.~\eqref{eq:dimsym} implies that for fixed dimension $n$ the complexity of the SDP grows polynomially with the level of the hierarchy $N$, and for fixed level of hierarchy $N$ the complexity of the SDP also grows polynomially with the dimension $n$.
+By noting that $k\le n$, Eq.~\eqref{eq:dimsym} implies that, for fixed dimension $n$, the complexity of the SDP grows polynomially with the level of the hierarchy $N$, and for a fixed level of hierarchy $N$, the complexity of the SDP also grows polynomially with the dimension $n$.
 Similar results also hold when considering the PPT criterion, because the partial transpose of $\Phi_{AB\cdots Z}$ with respect to any bipartition is within the tensor product of two symmetric subspaces $P_k^+\otimes P_{N-k}^+$ for some $k$ \cite{Doherty.etal2004}.